JJGriffin/Designing-Beautiful-Power-Apps-For-Makers/Lab0-ConfigureLabEnvironment.md

 9. As a final step, create a new folder within the **Beautiful Power Apps for Makers Lab** folder, called `Generated Documents`.
 This will be used later in the lab exercises to store the generated purchase order documents.

 ![Images/Lab0-ConfigureLabEnvironment/E4_9.png](Images/Lab0-ConfigureLabEnvironment/E4_9.png)

+## 🌟 Extra Challenges

+- If Coho Winery needed an additional environment for User Acceptance Testing (UAT), how would you create this?
+Keep in mind that each user can have up to three developer environments.
+- It's possible to set the **Coho Winery** publisher as the default publisher for your environment.
+How would you do this?
+- Try updating the document template to include a custom logo or additional information.
+Can you figure out how to add additional dynamic fields to the template?
+As a small hint, make sure you've enabled the **Developer** tab in Microsoft Word.

 **Congratulations, you've finished Lab 0** 🥳